senzee1984/Agency-C2/README.md

 Transfer output of command exeution to the server

 ## Client
+:warning: The Python client is deprecated, now the client is being developed by C# WPF

 Interface for operators to join the server and assign tasks to spies

 Interact with server API